faustus123/Tomm-I/Tomm-I-sim/README.md

 ```

 Here are instructions for building the Tomm-I simulation code.
-n.b. make sure you ODE_HOME environment variable is set to point
+n.b. make sure your ODE_HOME environment variable is set to point
 to your ODE library build.
 ```
 git clone faustus123/Tomm-I